yogurt-foundation/yogurt-css-documentation/docs/typography/list-style-position.md

 ## List Stype Position

-Utilities for controlling the position of bullets/numbers in lists.
+Utilities for manipulating the position of bullets/numbers in lists.

 ### Usage